District Commission Members

 Matt Rhodes, of Oldham County, received his appointment as the 3rd District representative on the Kentucky Fish and Wildlife Commission on April 15, 2024.

-Matt spends as much time as possible fishing, hunting deer, turkey, and small game, or just spending time in the woods.
-His appointment to the Fish and Wildlife Commission is a culmination of a lifelong passion for public service as well as hunting, fishing, conservation, and the outdoors environment.
-Matt and his wife, Kelli, reside in Oldham County on the family farm.
+Matt spends as much time as possible fishing, hunting deer, turkey, and small game, or just being in the woods.
+His appointment to the Fish and Wildlife Commission is a culmination of a lifelong passion for public service, hunting, fishing, conservation, and the outdoors environment.
+Matt and his wife, Kelli, reside on the family farm in Oldham County.

 Third District Counties: Breckinridge, Bullitt, Jefferson, Meade, Oldham, Shelby, and Spencer counties.